jacksund/simmate/docs/parameters.md

 ## Overview

-Knowing which parameters are available and how to use them is essential.
-We therefore outline **all** unique parameters for **all** workflows here.
+This section provides a detailed overview of all unique parameters for all workflows.

-To see which parameters are allowed for a given workflow, you can use the `explore` command or `workflow.show_parameters()`:
+To identify the parameters allowed for a specific workflow, use the `explore` command or `workflow.show_parameters()`:

 === "command line"
     ``` bash